 7. Determine the number of honors sections per semester/quarter.
 Sometimes honors websites give you an idea, but the actual number could differ.

-8. Evaluate the reputation of university in preferred or likely areas of study.
+8. Evaluate the reputation of the university in preferred or likely areas of study.

 9. Ask whether there are special research opportunities for undergrads and if an honors thesis is required.
 (Completion of an honors thesis, though difficult, is evidence to employers and grad/professional programs that the student is focused and persistent.)